Moonveil-Kanata/MuraDeck/README.md

 - Bug fix

 ### Feel free to follow the [contribution](./CONTRIBUTION.md) guide.

-## 🟡 TL;DR
-Average **Samsung-panel on Steam Deck non-LE OLED** have known-issues called Mura Effect and raised gamma, where it has bad gray-uniformity on certain Hz and brightness.
-Resulting, grainy/dirty looks on the screen which can consider looks like a noise or film grain.
-Causing gradient effects on near-black looks like banding when fading into black. **While the current fix provided from valve unfortunately is raising the black level with the mura map keep showing on the black pixel.**

-In a nutshell, **you can fix it by set your screen hertz between 47hz-66hz and set your brightness between 35/40%, and disable mura compensation on developer settings**.
-And you will get the screen where it should be, perfect black and nice gradient on near-black. **But this is not apply with higher brightness.**

-This fix will use combination between **film grain for dithering, lift & gamma (only on near-black pixel)** and your **mura map (only on your bright pixel)**.
-While **this is not perfect**, atleast it will fix half of the screen issue.

 ## Credits
 Shaders & plugin backend + frontend is developed by MoonVeil Kanata ~ RenvyRere.